 Best Standing Desk Converter of 2021

-Our reviewers loved the effortless and intuitive functionality of the VersaDesk PowerPro.
-It raises and lowers straight up and down with the click of a button.
-The keyboard tray attaches to the workstation with four thumbscrews, making it simple to install and easy to remove.
+We absolutely loved the effortless and intuitive functionality of the VersaDesk PowerPro.
+This model raises and lowers straight up and down with just the click of a button.
+Because the keyboard tray attaches to the workstation with four thumbscrews, it's simple to install and easy to remove.
 There are three ports to install monitors, and the desk works well with a dual monitor set-up.
-The workstation is made from a high-quality particle board with a nearly seamless laminate, and the frame is made from high carbon steel, so it is built to last.
+The workstation is constructed from a high-quality particle board with a nearly seamless laminate, and the frame is made from high carbon steel, so it is built to last.

 The downsides with this workstation are minimal and fairly inconsequential.
 The main drawback is that the push-button control is located on the top of the workstation, a potential issue if you need to maximize workspace.
 Additionally, if you require a mousepad, the keyboard tray is not quite deep enough to accommodate a vertical pad — though it does work well with a horizontal one.
-These minor things aside, we found this model ideal for anyone who wants a sit-to-stand desk that is well-designed and effortless to raise and lower.Maximum Weight: 80 lbs
+These minor things aside, we found this model ideal for anyone seeking a well-designed sit-to-stand desk that is effortless to raise and lower.Maximum Weight: 80 lbs

 Product Weight: 21 lbs

 Work Surface Dimensions: 36" (W) x 16 1/4" (D)

 Size Tested: 36"